 When your partner feels you have rejected them, whether their feeling is fair or not, you are at risk of your partner lashing out in anger and aggression, potentially with violence.
 To avoid being the victim of rejection-aggression, it is important to understand a few things about rejection and the physical or emotional aggression that often follows.

 Let’s get this under your belt right away.
 People with a long-term pattern of engaging in rejection-aggression, coercive behavior, or bullying, rarely if ever take responsibility for their behaviors.
-These are two parts of their personality patterns so they won’t change easily.
 Even if they do take responsibility, or appear to offer an apology, they may quickly forget their apology and/or ignore their promises.

 They tend to blame other people for everything.
 Maybe you have experienced being the primary target of someone’s blame?
 Responsibility-avoidance, blame, and often projections, all support each other as a type of super defense mechanism.
 “It’s not my fault.
 It’s all your fault.
 You are the worst parent in world!
 I’m the best, always have been.
 You should just move out.”